MarcStorm/02807-plagiarism/README.md

 You will need to download the compressed `*.xml.bz2` file (around 15 GB) and the index `*.txt.bz2` file (around 200 MB).
 Put both files in the `resources/wiki` folder and decompress the index file (*NOT* the archive).
 The decompressed index file will be around 600 MB.
 Afterwards update the `config.py` file accordingly.

 You can now generate articles from the Wikipedia dump to stdout using the `wiki.py` module.
-The following will output a snipped of the first 10 articles:
+The following will output a snippet of the first 10 articles:
 ```bash
 python wiki.py ls -O -d --limit 10 | cut -c-80
 ```